agimenezromero/Coral-Reef-Analysis/README.md

 # Coral Reef Analysis

-This repo contains the code used to analyze the Allen Coral Atlas database on shallow-water tropical reefs worldwide, used in the paper [].
+This repo contains the code used to analyze the Allen Coral Atlas database on shallow-water tropical reefs worldwide.
+The results of the analysis are published in

 - The `Preprocessing` module is used to segment the original database in individual coral reefas, defined as independent no connected components.